sonlam1102/vitoed/README.md

 # How to run
 **Step 0**:
 + Preparing dataset.
 Put the dataset (.json file) in the "data/vietnam" folder
-+ Preparing the word vectors for Vietnamese: Word2VEC (http://vectors.nlpl.eu/repository/) or fasttext (https://fasttext.cc/docs/en/crawl-vectors.html)
++ Preparing the word vectors for Vietnamese: Word2VEC (http://vectors.nlpl.eu/repository/) or fasttext (https://fasttext.cc/docs/en/crawl-vectors.html).
+Put the vector in the **"vectors"** folders.

 **Step 1**: Converting the dataset into CoNLLU
 Run the bash script "./data/create_vietnam_sent_graphs.sh"